LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

 ## Controls

-The framework includes wrappers for the common styled controls:
+The framework provides wrappers for commonly used styled controls:

 ```csharp
 LegacyUI.Panel(rect);